trimstray/nginx-admins-handbook/README.md

   </a>
 </p>

-  > TLS configuration of My site is also based on this [printable high-res hardening checklist](https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/nginx-hardening-checklist-tls13.png).
+  > TLS configuration of My site is also based on this version of [printable high-res hardening checklist](https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/nginx-hardening-checklist-tls13.png).

 ### Mozilla Observatory